pytask-dev/pytask/README.md

 Here are some details:

 - Dependencies and products of a task are tracked via markers.
-For dependencies use `@pytask.mark.depends_on` and for products use `@pytask.mark.produces`.
-Use strings and `pathlib.Path` to specify the location.
+Use `@pytask.mark.depends_on` for dependencies and `@pytask.mark.produces` for products.
+  Values are strings or `pathlib.Path` and point to files on the disk.
-- Use `produces` (and `depends_on`) as function arguments to access the paths of the dependencies and products inside the function.
-All values are converted to `pathlib.Path`'s.
+- Use `produces` (and `depends_on`) as function arguments to access the paths inside the function. pytask converts all paths to `pathlib.Path`'s.
 Here, `produces` holds the path to `"hello_earth.txt"`.

 To execute the task, enter `pytask` on the command-line